nycdatasci/bootcamp/SQL/README.md

   -v %cd%:/home/ubuntu/bootcamp ^
   nycdsa/mysql-movies-db
   ```

-3. When the container is up, follow *step 3* and *step 4* from previous section to complete the database setup.
+  *Note*: if %cd% does not work for your windows machine, try to use the absolute directory.
+For example, `-v C:/User/nycdsa/bootcamp:/home/ubuntu/bootcamp`.

 ## MySQL Workbench Connection

 1. Start MySQL Workbench and click the `+` sign next to *MySQL Connections* to open the Connection Tab, then fill in with the following information:
   - Connection Name: [anything]
-  - Hostname: 127.0.0.1 [or docker-machine ip if using Docker Toolbox]
+  - Hostname: 127.0.0.1 [or docker-machine ip (default: 192.168.99.100) if using Docker Toolbox]
   - Port: 3306 [or 3307 if mapping was set to 3307]
   - Username: ubuntu